Body Mass Index - All you need to know

 What is the Body Mass Index?

 The Body Mass Index is a number that you calculate from your size and your body weight.
 It compares height and weight to figure out if your weight is in a healthy range.
-The BMI also compares height and weight to know the percent of body fat a person approximately got.
-A high BMI indicates that you carry around a larger amount of fat in your body.
+The BMI also correlates height and weight to know the percent of body fat a person approximately got.
+A high BMI indicates that you carry around a more significant amount of fat in your body.
 Usually, doctors, fitness trainer and even insurance providers use the Body Mass Index to discover if somebody is overweight or even obese.
-The BMI is not always 100% correct though, but it’s still the favorite tool used in the health care community.
+The BMI is not always 100% correct though, but it's still the favorite tool used in the health care community.

 The Body Mass Index gives them information about the relationship between body weight and height.
 With this, a direct comparison between people is possible.
 They also use this information to make a rough evaluation of their nutritional status.